Concept – sorted

 When I came up with the concept, programs like Mailchimp had yet to appear.
 There were some programs that made it possible to send mass emails, but they weren’t targeted on small businesses like mine.
 I experimented, for a while, with a suite of programs that included distribution as an option, but I could see I was going to have trouble meeting the criteria they were setting.

-And that’s when I had a rather interesting conversation with my next-door neighbour.
+And that’s when I had that rather interesting conversation with my next-door neighbour.

 I knew he was a programmer, and I was telling him about my problem.
 He grinned.
 ‘I could fix that, you know.’